Imiglucerase (By injection)

 CerezymeThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Tell your doctor if you had an allergic reaction to imiglucerase.
+You should not receive it if you had an allergic reaction to imiglucerase.

 How to Use This Medicine: